The Krewe of Craft Beer

 Mardi Gras arrived in North America as a French Catholic tradition in 1699.
 The Le Moyne brothers, sent by King Louis XIV to preserve France’s claim on the territory of Louisiane, entered the mouth of the Mississippi River on the evening of March 2, 1699, or Lundi Gras.

 The next day, the party proceeded upstream, where they slaughtered a native buffalo and celebrated Mardi Gras.
 In honor of the holiday, the brothers named the spot Point du Mardi Gras and called the nearby tributary Bayou Mardi Gras.

-In New Orleans and the surrounding areas, Mardi Gras has since been celebrated with opulent floats from krewes in lively and historic parades, flamboyantly-costumed performers throwing beads, doubloons and coconuts, accompanied by festive music from famous brass marching bands.
+In New Orleans and the surrounding areas, the holiday has since been celebrated with opulent floats from krewes in lively and historic parades, flamboyantly-costumed performers throwing beads, doubloons and coconuts, accompanied by festive music from famous brass marching bands.
 The revelries last for over a month and not even this year’s mid-carnival Superbowl in the Big Easy put a dent in the celebrations.

-Abita Mardi Gras bock is similar to a German maibock and is brewed with Pale, Pilsner and Caramel malts and German Perle hops.
+This beer is similar to a German-style Maibock and is brewed with Pale, Pilsener and Caramel malts and German Perle hops.
 Abita celebrates the beer’s release every year with special release parties and pub crawls.